yuyang-yy/yuyang-yy.github.io/_posts/2018-08-10-Configure-My-Mac.markdown

     open -a Terminal "`pwd`"
     ```
     2. Xcode Preferences -> Behaviors -> User '+' to add a new behavior -> set the shortcuts -> in the right pane *Run*, choose to run *openTerminal.sh*.

+- Adjust the font sizes.
+    1. Close all of the projects
+    2. Select the items that need font change
+    3. Change the font and size.
+[See details.](https://stackoverflow.com/questions/1339706/how-to-increase-font-size-in-the-xcode-editor)